elixirland/xlp-book-club-API/README.md

   - Each book can have multiple pages
   - Each page has text content
   - A book can have one active page (or none)
-  - Utilize the Ecto library for data management and querying

 > [!TIP]
 > The `mix phx.gen` command in Phoenix creates an application configured to use PostgreSQL by default.
 For a quick start, consider sticking with PostgreSQL as your database.